siriusgurban/my-calc-app/README.md

 The project created with React JS, Tailwind CSS.

-Here you can enjoy calculating [https://my-calc-app-mu.vercel.app]
+Here you can enjoy calculating [Calculator App](https://my-calc-app-mu.vercel.app)

-And the figma link to design [https://www.figma.com/community/file/1088822160557084859]
+And the figma link to design [Figma](https://www.figma.com/community/file/1088822160557084859)